-Page Reference Support/oppose Decision sought Reasons Chapter 22.
-However, where discretionary or non-complying activity resource consents are required under rules of this Plan, and where those activities are located within significant amenity landscapes, the proposed activities will be assessed in terms of their consistency with this policy. consent requirements in the PDP.
-An assessment of the adverse effects of the proposed activity can be considered, if appropriate, at that time. against significant landscape amenity values and the ability to avoid, remedy or mitigate those effects 6-7 3.4.4 Policy - The relationships of Maaori with their resources and land Support in part Retain Policy 3.4.4 as notified: 3.4.4 Policy - The relationships of Maaori with their resources and land (a) Provide for the cultural and spiritual relationships of Maaori with Significant Amenity Landscapes during subdivision, use and development. (b) Provide for the development of Maaori Freehold Land within Significant Amenity Landscapes. (c) Provide for Maaori cultural and customary uses of natural resources, including land, water and other natural resources as an integral part of identified Significant Amenity Landscapes.
-FFNZ support the principle of this policy which recognises that balance and compromise is required to be stuck between the competing values of resource use and resource protection, but this is contingent on our relief sought in relation to Objective 3.4.1 and Policies 3.4.2 and 3.4.3.
-FFNZ expect this principle as expressed in 3.4.4(b) to be applied consistently across the district regardless of the land title.
-6-7 3.5.1 Objectives - Natural character Support Retain as notified: 3.5.1 Objectives - Natural character (a) The high and Outstanding Natural Character of the coastal environment is protected from inappropriate subdivision, use and development.
-FFNZ understand the purpose and intent of this Objective
+Page Reference Support/oppose Decision sought Reasons Landscapes in Chapter 22.
+However, where discretionary or non-complying activity resource consents are required under rules of this Plan, and where those activities are located within significant amenity landscapes, the proposed activities will be assessed in terms of their consistency with this policy. other resource consent requirements in the PDP.
+An assessment of the adverse effects of the proposed activity can be considered, if appropriate, at that time. against significant landscape amenity values and the ability to avoid, remedy or mitigate those effects 6-7 3.4.4 Policy - The relationships of Maaori with their resources and land Support in part Retain Policy 3.4.4 as notified: 3.4.4 Policy - The relationships of Maaori with their resources and land (a) Provide for the cultural and spiritual relationships of Maaori with Significant Amenity Landscapes during subdivision, use and development. (b) Provide for the development of Maaori Freehold Land within Significant Amenity Landscapes. (c) Provide for Maaori cultural and customary uses of natural resources, including land, water and other natural resources as an integral part of identified Significant Amenity Landscapes. resource use and resource protection, but this is contingent on our relief sought in relation to Objective 3.4.1 and Policies 3.4.2 and 3.4.3.
+6-7 3.5.1 Objectives - Natural character Support Retain as notified: 3.5.1 Objectives - Natural character (a) The high and Outstanding Natural Character of the coastal environment is protected from inappropriate subdivision, FFNZ understand the purpose and intent of this Objective

-Page Reference Support/oppose Decision sought Reasons (b) The natural character of wetlands, and lakes and rivers and their margins are protected from inappropriate subdivision, use and development.
-6-7 3.5.2 Policies - Recognising natural character Oppose Delete Policy 3.5.2 as follows and make any consequential changes needed to give effect to this relief: 3.5.2 Policies - Recognising natural character (a) Recognise the following natural elements, patterns, processes and experiential qualities which contribute to natural character: (i) areas or waterbodies in their natural states or close to their natural state; (ii) coastal or freshwater landforms and landscapes; (iii) coastal or freshwater physical processes, including the movement of water and sediment; (iv) biodiversity; (v) biological processes and patterns; (vi) water flows and levels, and water quality; and (vii) the experience of the above elements, patterns and processes. (b) Recognise the natural character qualities of the following areas within the coastal environment and identified on the planning FFNZ understand the coastal environment and rivers and lakes are particularly valued for natural character qualities which are predominant in these areas.
+Page Reference Support/oppose Decision sought Reasons use and development. (b) The natural character of wetlands, and lakes and rivers and their margins are protected from inappropriate subdivision, use and development.
+6-7 3.5.2 Policies - Recognising natural character Oppose Delete Policy 3.5.2 as follows and make any consequential changes needed to give effect to this relief: 3.5.2 Policies - Recognising natural character (a) Recognise the following natural elements, patterns, processes and experiential qualities which contribute to natural character: (i) areas or waterbodies in their natural states or close to their natural state; (ii) coastal or freshwater landforms and landscapes; (iii) coastal or freshwater physical processes, including the movement of water and sediment; (iv) biodiversity; (v) biological processes and patterns; (vi) water flows and levels, and water quality; and (vii) the experience of the above elements, patterns and processes. (b) Recognise the natural character qualities of the following areas within the coastal environment and identified on the planning maps as: FFNZ understand the coastal environment and rivers and lakes are particularly valued for natural character qualities which are predominant in these areas.
 We also understand the RMA section 6(a) and the WRPS Policy 12.2 requirements.
 In our view, Policies 3.5.3 and 3.5.4 achieve those goals more appropriately, with Policy 3.5.2 being an unnecessary duplication, which has the ability to cause confusion and uncertainty leading to unnecessarily onerous requirements for assessment in resource consent applications.
 It is important to note the planning map legend includes overlays as 'coastal environment', 'natural character', 'outstanding natural landscapes'.
-There are no overlays on the legend which match the areas specified under 3.5.2(b). maps as:
+There are no overlays on the legend which match the areas specified under 3.5.2(b).